 After you signup and confirm your email address, AliExpress will usually give you a bonus coupon for new users.
 I got $2 off which doesn’t sound like a lot but remember, stuff is cheap on the platform!

-Now there are a few things I look for before I buy.
+There are a few things you should look out for before you buy.
 Remember, anyone in China can sell on AliExpress which means that there are businesses, factories and random people peddling their wares.

 Note: This is very similar to Ebay where you can look at a seller’s feedback score.

-Here are the stats I pay attention to when shopping on AliExpress.
+Here are the stats you should pay attention to when shopping on AliExpress.

 - The feedback rating of the seller.
-I prefer to see an average feedback rating that is above 4.5
+Look for an average feedback rating that is above 4.5

 - The number of orders a seller has shipped.
-I like to see at least 100 orders shipped and preferably more depending on the cost of the item.
+Make sure the seller has at least 100 orders shipped and preferably more depending on the cost of the item.

 - The number of reviews.
-I like to see at least 100 reviews but it depends on how cheap the item is.
+The product should have at least 100 reviews but it depends on how cheap the item is.
 If you don’t mind taking a risk on a cheap product, the number of reviews doesn’t matter.

 The above ratings are just guidelines and will mitigate your chances of receiving complete junk in the mail.
-In general, the more money I’m spending, the more stringent my requirements with the seller.
+In general, the more money you are spending, the more stringent your requirements should be with the seller.

-AliExpress offers international shipping with most products being shipped from China but sometimes if you’re lucky, you’ll find an item that can be shipped from a local distributor in your country.
+AliExpress offers international shipping with most products being shipped from China.
+But sometimes if you’re lucky, you’ll find an item that can be shipped from a local distributor in your country.